Adiala jail restrictions not aimed at Imran Khan, says Punjab govt - ExBulletin

 Addressing a press conference outside the jail, Gohar said party leaders were not allowed to meet the incarcerated PTI founder.
 He said authorities had not informed anyone of Khan's two-week assembly ban.

-The authorities cited terrorism to justify this decision, he added.
+The authorities cited “terrorism” as the reason for this decision, he added.
 Gohar demanded an immediate meeting and consultations with the incarcerated PTI founder.
 He also asked for details about Khan's health.

 Khan, who was transferred from Attock Prison to Adiala Prison in September 2023, is serving a cumulative sentence of 31 years in various cases and has engaged his lawyers, party leaders and family members for his imprisonment, as the authorities had planned for Monday and Thursdays for the meetings.